-James Quyen Chan (Producer, Director) is a San Francisco-based filmmaker who has collaborated on Emmy- and Grammy-winning projects.
-His film mentorship/training began alongside two-time Academy-Award winning filmmakers Rob Epstein and Jeffrey Friedman (THE TIMES OF HARVEY MILK, THE CELLULOID CLOSET, PARAGRAPH 175).
-Producing credits with Epstein & Friedman include History Channel’s 10 DAYS THAT UNEXPECTEDLY CHANGED AMERICA (Emmy Award; Outstanding Non-Fiction Series), HOWL (Sundance Opening Night 2010; National Board of Review Freedom of Expression Award).
-Recent producing work include films about-- a child IT protégé :PUCK AND THE RIDDLE OF CODES (IDFA; Dutch Television VPRO); father & son reconciliation ISTINMA (Best Short, American Indian Film Festival; Smithsonian Institute Native Showcase); U.S. immigration law impacts on bi-national same-sex couples ENTRY DENIED (Jury Award, Best Short, Provincetown); love & equality RIGHT DOWN THE LINE music video (Bonnie Raitt, Grammy).
-Prior to filmmaking, James worked as a SAG/AFTRA Union Talent Agent in San Francisco.
+His film training/mentorship began alongside two-time Academy-Award winning filmmakers Rob Epstein and Jeffrey Friedman (THE TIMES OF HARVEY MILK, COMMON THREADS, THE CELLULOID CLOSET).
+Producing credits with Epstein & Friedman include History Channel’s 10 DAYS THAT UNEXPECTEDLY CHANGED AMERICA (Emmy® Award; Outstanding Non-Fiction Series), HOWL (Sundance Opening Night; National Board of Review Freedom of Expression Award).
+James’s producing credits include films about a self taught programming child prodigy :PUCK AND THE RIDDLE OF CODES (IDFA; Dutch Television VPRO); father & son reconciliation ISTINMA (Best Short, American Indian Film Festival; Smithsonian Native Showcase); U.S. immigration law impacts on bi-national same-sex couples ENTRY DENIED (Jury Award, Best Short, Provincetown); love and equality RIGHT DOWN THE LINE music video for Bonnie Raitt’s Grammy-Award winning album “Slipstream”.
+Prior to filmmaking, James worked as a SAG/AFTRA Talent Agent in San Francisco.

-James received an Emmy® Award Nomination for his directorial debut, FOREVER, CHINATOWN, a meditation on memory and community seen through the lens of artist Frank Wong and the miniature dioramas of his childhood Chinatown, winner of five film festival awards, national public television broadcast (World Channel, PBS), selected for the American Film Showcase, the premier film diplomacy program between US State Department and USC School of Cinematic Arts.
-James is the founder of Good Medicine Picture Company and a recipient of a Certificate of Honor from the SF Board of Supervisors for his work in amplifying stories from the APA community, immigrant voices, and tenant struggles.
-His refugee and working class background, love for nature shows, memories of his mother’s cooking shape his sensibilities in all of his stories.
+James received an Emmy® Award Nomination for his documentary FOREVER, CHINATOWN a meditation on memory and community seen through the lens of an aging artist’s miniature dioramas of his childhood Chinatown.
+The film received multiple festival audience and jury awards including Best Cinematography (Los Angeles Asian Pacific Film Festival), a national public television broadcast on PBS/World Channel and was selected for the American Film Showcase, the premier film diplomacy program between US State Department and USC School of Cinematic Arts where James served as an envoy to Turkmenistan in 2018.
+James is the founder of Good Medicine Picture Company and is a recipient of a Certificate of Honor from the San Francisco Board of Supervisors for his work in amplifying stories from the APA community, immigrant voices, and tenant struggles.
+His refugee and working class background, love for nature shows, memories of his mother’s cooking shape his sensibilities throughout all of his stories.

 MORE ABOUT JAMES